chenmiaomiao/leonardsusskind/generated_course_notes/supplementary/quantum_entanglement/2006_fall_part_3/chapters/lecture_01/narrative_map.md

 3. He defines a frame operationally as a lattice of meter sticks and clocks, then insists that the first move in a relativity problem is to draw spacetime with time vertical and space horizontal.
 This appears at exactly the point where the lecture must stop speaking abstractly and start assigning coordinates to events, and it leads directly into the Galilean transformation read off from the stationary and moving lattices.

 4. He derives \(t'=t\) and \(x'=x-vt\), then immediately tests them by asking what is invariant.
-This testing phase appears right away because he does not want the formulas to float free of physical meaning; by checking distance, position, velocity, and acceleration in sequence, he motivates why Newtonian laws take the form they do and why Galileo seemed right for ordinary mechanics.
+The audience questions whether transported clocks could conceal a discrepancy and whether the two events in the distance calculation really share one time.
+These exchanges belong here because they expose the assumptions behind the algebra.
+The subsequent checks of distance, position, velocity, and acceleration motivate why Newtonian laws take the form they do and why Galileo seemed right for ordinary mechanics.

 5. He pivots from “what Galileo gets right” to “where Galileo fails,” using Maxwell and the speed of light as the crisis.
 This appears only after Galilean invariance has been made to look respectable, so that the clash with electromagnetism feels like a genuine contradiction rather than a textbook slogan, and it leads into Einstein’s decision to return to the foundations of coordinates and clocks.